 Some people are more prone to experience heel pain than others, the following factors play a role:

 - Sports activities: Ballet, modern dance and aerobics high arch: a high arched foot displays a great degree of tightness in plantar fascia.
 Running places excess strain on the foot ligament

 being on your feet all day because of work; some occupations require a lot of standing on hard surfaces

 There have been a number of studies in relation to heel pain and Plantar Fasciitis.
 The aim of these studies is to find out what treatments are most effective and if the effects are short term or long-term.

 Cortisone is a powerful anti-inflammatory and when injected directly into the heel it will work almost immediately.
 Bear in mind however, that the treatment does not address the root cause of the inflammation, and needs to be repeated every few months.
 Also note, these injections are quite painful, and most doctors today will consider other, less invasive treatment options first.
 This is not the best treatment for plantar fasciitis unless your symptoms are severe.

 ESWT (Extra Corporeal Shockwave Treatment).
 A specialist targets therapeutic shockwaves to the affected heel area.
 This will stimulate a healing response in the affected tissue and ligaments, resulting in reduced inflammation and pain.
-This treatment and may take from 3 to 4 months to be fully effective.
+This heel fasciitis treatment and may take from 3 to 4 months to be fully effective.
 Extracorpreal Shock Wave Therapy is the latest technology to treat chronic Plantar Fasciitis.
-It is a non-invasive treatment and highly recommended for people who have tried other treatment like cortisone-injections, accupuncture etc with little or no success.
+It is a non-invasive treatment and highly recommended for people who have tried other treatment like cortisone-injections, acupuncture etc with little or no success.